Picosecond Transient Absorption Spectroscopy System

 What is TAS ( Transient Absorption Spectroscopy)?

 Time-resolved spectroscopy is the study of dynamic processes in materials or chemical compounds by means of spectroscopic techniques.
-Both TSA and Fluorescence lifetime measurement are time resolved methods, but the latter is limited to a fluorescent process at the first stage of the reaction (excited singlet state).
+Both TAS and Fluorescence lifetime measurement are time resolved methods, but the latter is limited to a fluorescent process at the first stage of the reaction (excited singlet state).
 TAS, on the other hand, can explore and analyze multi-step complex processes in a wide time region (short-lived radical species, charge transfer states, etc.), to predict emissive, non emissive states and dark states.

 Conventional TAS usually refers to the pump-probe spectroscopic technique for probing and characterizing the electronic and structural properties of short-lived excited states (transient states) of photochemically or photophysically relevant molecules.
-In a typical conventional experimental set up, the sample is first excited by a pump pulse (pump light), then strikes by a delayed probe pulse (probe light), and the impact of the probe pulse on the sample are observed by measurement of time-resolved absorption change of the probe light, analyzed against wavelength or time to study the dynamics of the excited state.
+In a typical conventional experimental set up, the sample is first excited by a pump pulse (pump light), then struck by a delayed probe pulse (probe light), and the impact of the probe pulse on the sample is observed by measurement of time-resolved absorption change of the probe light, analyzed against wavelength or time to study the dynamics of the excited state.